 Lips started as part of an assignment for their Introduction to Women’s Studies Class.
-Lips asked women and LGBTQ persons in their campus community to send stories, poetry, and artwork expressing their sexuality for the publication.
+Lips asked women* and LGBTQIA persons in their campus community to send stories, poetry, and artwork expressing their sexuality for the publication.
 The zine served as an outlet where women could express themselves honestly and openly.
 Its existence empowered those who contributed and even those who didn't.
 It created and claimed a space where these voices were valid, valued, and, perhaps most importantly, were heard.
-Now the zine is digitizing into a new kind of social media platform to serve as an alternative to media publications and platforms that harm individual's self esteem and mental health, as well as marginalize honest, intelligent discourses of the experiences of women and the LGBTQ community.
+Now the zine is digitizing into a new kind of social media platform to serve as an alternative to media publications and platforms that harm an individual's self-esteem and mental health, as well as marginalize honest, intelligent discourses of the experiences of women* and the LGBTQIA community.
 When we encourage sexual expression, we begin to paint a more complete picture of sex and love.
-We hope readers will learn from others, and use experiences shared by contributors to work towards achieving acceptance of self and others as well as healthy relationships based on mutual understanding and pleasure.
-Keep updated on the 2020 launch of our mobile application and online marketplace when you sign up at lipscommunity.com
+We hope readers will learn from others and use experiences shared by contributors to work towards achieving acceptance of self and others as well as healthy relationships based on mutual understanding and pleasure.
+Keep updated on the 2020 launch of our mobile application and online marketplace when you sign up at lips.social

 and follow our journey & discover artists on the Lips Instagram

-We believe that every female* deserves access to diverse and honest expressions of love, trauma, relationships, creativity, sexuality and more.
-We believe that every female* deserves access to a space where her voice is allowed, acknowledged and valued.
+We believe that everyone deserves access to diverse and honest expressions of love, trauma, relationships, creativity, sexuality and more.
+We believe that every person deserves access to a space where their voice is allowed, acknowledged and valued.
 We're done with "taboo" and "inappropriate" and "improper."
 We're ready for real.

-To provide a space in digital and print for women and the LGBTQ+ community to share their experiences openly and honestly, as well as a space for all people to enjoy and support empowering and authentic content.
+To provide a space in digital and print for women* and the LGBTQIA community to share their experiences openly and honestly, as well as a space for all people to enjoy and support empowering and authentic content.